- Our Courses

 Find out more about our Audition Process.

 You can apply online, directly through this course page.
-Applications opened on 2 October 2017 and closed on 1 March 2018.
+Applications are open.
+The deadline is 1 March 2019.

 Online application fee for an audition in the UK or EU: £54 by credit or debit card.